Tearing during birth can happen at delivery. Why does it happen, how can you prevent it and recover?

 We grade the tear in degrees.
 First degree is pretty small, and 4th degree extends into the anal sphincter tissue.
 You can also extend to the Anus, which happen to very special people like me. **Spoiler alert – I’m still alive **

-An episiotomy is when your practitioner cuts you before the head appears.
+An episiotomy is when your practitioner cuts your perineum.
 It can happen for a variety of reasons

 - Your doctor always does it.